 Ackerman examines the roles played during each of these periods by the Congress, the Presidency, and the Supreme Court.
 He shows that Americans have built a distinctive type of constitutional democracy, unlike any prevailing in Europe.
 It is a dualist democracy, characterized by its continuing effort to distinguish between two kinds of politics: normal politics, in which organized interest groups try to influence democratically elected representatives; and constitutional politics, in which the mass of citizens mobilize to debate matters of fundamental principle.
 Although American history is dominated by normal politics, our tradition places a higher value on mobilized efforts to gain the consent of the people to new governing principles.
 In a dualist democracy, the rare triumphs of constitutional politics determine the course of normal politics.

-More than a decade in the making, and the first of three volumes, this compelling book speaks to all who seek to renew and redefine our civic commitments in the decades ahead.
+More than a decade in the making, and the first of three volumes, We the People, Volume 1: Foundations speaks to all who seek to renew and redefine our civic commitments in the decades ahead.